ibm-cloud-docs/openwhisk/pkg_watson_assistant.md

 5. Click **Install**.

-6. Once the package is installed you will be redirected to the Actions page and can search for your new package, which is named **assistant-v1**.
+6. Once the package is installed you are redirected to the Actions page and can search for your new package, which is named **assistant-v1**.

 7. To use the Actions in the **assistant-v1** Package, you must bind service credentials to the actions.
   * To bind service credentials to all actions in the package, follow steps 4 and 5 in the [CLI instructions](#conversation_cli).